Have you ever said, If I study, I will pass the test”?

 4. Third Conditional Sentences

 Third conditional sentences are used to describe things in the past that could have occurred but did not.
-These are the situation in the past that are imaginative because they did not happened. let’s take a look at one example:
+These are the situations in the past that are imaginative because they did not happen.
+Let’s take a look at one example:

-This sentences tells us that I did not studied hard in the past and that is why I failed the test.
-The is an imagination that a person think that if he has done one thing, the other thing would have happened but in reality it did not happend.
+This sentence tells us that I did not study hard in the past, and that is why I failed the test.
+This is an imagination that a person thinks that if he has done one thing, the other thing would have happened, but in reality, it did not happen.

 For example: